YBL123/mars-rover-yarden-lawson/README.md

 'R' & 'L' = 90 degree rotation in the same spot.
 'M' = movement.

-## createRover function in controllers
+## createRover function in controllers directory
 ```javascript
 const roversCreate = asyncHandler(async(req, res, next) =>  {
   //* checking to see if req.body contains positions x & y & position or if it is undefined